 Another thing that might help you set goals and stay focused is a daily planner.
 The one I have has spots for each day of the week, and I use it to write tasks I want to finish on each day.
 The tasks are things that are due at the end of the week, but breaking them up daily lets me see how much time I spend on them, how many things I left to do as I near the end of the week, and gives me the satisfaction of crossing things off!

 Whichever way you choose to stay motivated, mastering these strategies and putting some thought into planning out your goals will help you.
 Motivation helps us achieve our goals, stay focused, and succeed.

-Some people are more naturally motivated than others, but it is a skill that can be developed like any other, and it is an important one that shouldn’t be overlooked.
-If you have any tips on how you stay motivated share them with us in the comment section!
+Some people are more naturally motivated than others.
+It is a skill that can be developed like any other, and it is important and shouldn’t be overlooked.
+If you have any tips on how you stay motivated, share them with us in the comment section!

 “If you don’t design your own life plan, chances are you’ll fall into someone else’s plan.
 And guess what they have planned for you?
 Not much.” ― Jim Rohn